OULibraries/msys2-setup/README.md

 mklink /D C:\msys64\home\%USERNAME% %USERPROFILE%
 ```

-## Set up MSYS2 to run as Admin
+### Set up MSYS2 to run as Admin
-Life is easier in Vagrant if we just run msys2 as Admin.
+Life is easier in Vagrant if we alwasy just run msys2 as Admin.
 To do so:

-* Search msys2 in start and right click the app
+* Search for "msys2" in and right click the app
 * Click "Open file Location"
 * Right click "MSYS2 Shell"
 * Click properties